Interested in the Self-Employment Program? See if you’re eligible!

 - Be currently receiving employment Insurance (EI)

-- or have had an EI claim in the past three years
+- or have had an EI claim in the past five years

 - or a maternity/parental claim in the past five years and have not re-entered the workforce

 - Be currently receiving BC Benefits with a Persons with Disabilities (PWD) status, or Persons with Persistent Multiple Barriers (PPMB) status

 - Be a person with a disability who may or may not be receiving any other forms of support i.e. CPP disability

 As well as:

 - Be unemployed or underemployed.
 An underemployed worker works 20 or less hours per week on average.
 For clarification on underemployed status please contact your local WorKBC Employment Services Centre.